ozen-m/SPT-Foldables/README.md

 ### Features
 - Every compatible gear now has a folded state: Fold like you would a gun by using <kbd>middle mouse click</kbd> or by using the context menu
-- Compatible gear includes: Backpacks, Unarmored Vests
+- Compatible gear includes: Backpacks, Unarmored Vests, Headphones
 - Realism and balancing: Folded gear cannot be opened and cannot contain any items.
 Folding in-raid takes time, scaled based on the size of the gear
 - Seamless experience: Unfold gear on equip.
 Unfold gear when trying to open it.
 Ask to spill the contents when folding a container that is not empty.
 Ability to fold/unfold items on the ground in-raid, by holding the interaction button (<kbd>F</kbd>)
 - Configurable: Configuration is available server side and client side